PSG dismantle Atletico Madrid 4-0 in impressive Club World Cup opener

 “We did a very good game, it is difficult with this temperature.
 We did well against a tough team, we controlled all of the game.
 We are happy with the result,” he said.

-“The toughest thing to do in football is to maintain the level and that is what I try to do.”
+“The toughest thing to do in football is to maintain the level, and that is what I try to do.”

 PSG coach Enrique also hailed his side’s performance.